-Each day United Way of Southwest Oklahoma improves the lives of men, women and children in our community.
-Through the work of our 18 partner agencies, in-house education initiative, and their 28 programs, collectively we are addressing the critical needs in our community and providing the support and resources needed to solve these issues while creating a better lives for all.
+Each day United Way of Southwest Oklahoma improves the lives of men, women, and children in our community.
+Through the work of our 18 partner agencies, in-house education initiative, and their 28 programs, collectively we are addressing the critical needs in our community and providing the support and resources needed to solve these issues while creating better lives for all.
 Your funds stay local to help create a better tomorrow right here.
 Your donations to United Way of Southwest Oklahoma helps individuals in need in our community.

 Read below to learn more about how your gift is changing lives.

 United Way of Southwest Oklahoma Partner- Armed Services YMCA Military Outreach Program